 Pictured Rocks National Lakeshore hosts a Storybook Hike program

 LLF Michigan is teaming up with Pictured Rocks National Lakeshore to host a Storybook Hike program with children’s author Lori Taylor at Munising Falls on July 26, 2018 at 2 pm.
-Board chairwoman, Nancy Seminoff, met with the park’s Education Specialist, Melissa O’Donnell, last week to scout the program site.
-For more information about the youth program, call 906-202-4031.
+The park’s Education Specialist, Melissa O’Donnell, coordinated the visit that was attended by the Munising day camp participants and visitors to the falls.

 Join in the fun for a Story Hike Adventure!

-It is our pleasure to share the bookmarks and coloring page Lori Taylor created (links shared below).
 You may download and copy these free resources.
-To see more of Lori Taylors work, books and learn more about Lori please visit her website.
+To see more of Lori Taylor’s work, books and learn more about Lori please visit her website.

 LLF Michigan announces their first Legacy Grant